YOU ARE HAVING TEA WITH ONE OF YOUR FAVORITE AUTHORS. WHO IS IT, AND WHAT WOULD YOU ASK HIM OR HER IF YOU COULD ONLY ASK ONE QUESTION?

 HOW LONG DID IT TAKE YOU TO GET PUBLISHED?

 I started writing seriously (with being published in mind) in 1997.
-Six years and four completed manuscripts later, I got THE CALL!
+Five years and four completed manuscripts later, I got THE CALL!

 HOW MANY BOOKS HAVE YOU WRITTEN?